thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ### scan()

 This is a higher-order, _stateful_ transducer, wrapping an inner reducer.
-It’s a [generalization of the Prefix Sum operator](https://en.wikipedia.org/wiki/Prefix_sum#Scan_higher_order_function).
+It's a [generalization of the Prefix Sum operator](https://en.wikipedia.org/wiki/Prefix_sum#Scan_higher_order_function).
-Since this is all quite a mouthful, let’s see it in action.
+Since this is all quite a mouthful, let's see it in action.
 Also recall `reductions` from the previous article…

 ```js